xpluscal/svelte-schemaform/README.md

 Automatically create and update a form for arbitrary form data from a specified schema.
 A simple Svelte variant of (react-jsonschema-form)[https://github.com/rjsf-team/react-jsonschema-form]

+## Why
+Building and maintaining tons of forms is a mess and error-prone.
+Having a schema/json based approach to generating forms speeds up that process tremendously.

 ## Installation

 ```